Want to know how to remove mould from carpets? Experts reveal simple solutions to stop it from coming back

 Do natural mould removers work on carpet?

-One of the most effective of these is a solution involving vinegar.
-Simply mix equal parts white vinegar and water in a spray bottle and apply the solution to the affected area.
-You should let the solution sit for 15-20 minutes, then blot the area with a clean, dry cloth, repeating until the mould is completely removed."
+To use vinegar, mix equal parts white vinegar and water in a spray bottle, then apply the solution to the affected area.
+Allow the solution to sit for 15-20 minutes, then blot the area with a clean, dry cloth, repeating until the mould is completely removed.

-You can also another household staple — baking soda.
+You can also use another household staple – baking soda.
 Sprinkle baking soda over the mould and let it sit for a few hours.
-Use a vacuum cleaner to remove the baking soda and any mould spores that have been trapped in it.
+Use a vacuum cleaner to remove the baking soda and any trapped mould spores.
 This method is best for mild cases of mould growth.

 Can you steam clean carpets?